Friend of the Court

-Make a payment thru the Michigan State Disbursement Unit (MiSDU) Payments are also accepted at the Friend of the Court office (cash, money order, cashier’s check, and credit card).
+Make a payment through the Michigan State Disbursement Unit (MiSDU).
+Payments are also accepted at the Friend of the Court office (cash, money order, cashier's check, and credit card).

-What Does the Friend of the Court Need to Know?
+Information the Friend of the Court Needs to Know

 Friend of the Court mail is not forwarded by the post office.
 You are required by court order to keep the Friend of the Court office advised of any change in your residential and mailing address as well as your telephone number.
 All changes must be submitted in writing.